 For children ages 2 through 5 years old.
 Children may attend two, three or five days per week

 Children of Grace’s curriculum offers opportunities for learning in a developmentally appropriate environment.
 Social and emotional development of the child is a major focus.
 We emphasize self-awareness, cooperative behavior, and self-confidence.
-Our program offers learning through free play, stories, art projects, finger plays, music, snack, outdoor play, manipulatives, and language skills.
+Our program offers learning through free play, interactive story-telling, art projects, finger plays, music, snack, outdoor play, manipulatives, and language skills.
+We know in combination all of these activities work to nurture a love of learning and foster success in education

 The school provides chapel time weekly for the Pre-K classes to experience stories from the Bible and prayers.
 The clergy of Grace Church assist in leading chapel.
-The religious significance of holidays is included in the curriculum.
+Holidays are celebrated and the religious significance of holidays is included in the curriculum where appropriate.
 In addition, each class is taught a mealtime blessing that is used daily at snack and lunch.

 Music is offered to all classes (except Pre-Toddler) once a week.
 Toddlers begin after the first of the calendar year.
 The children are taught both religious and secular songs as well as play rhythm band instruments.
 All children from the younger two classes and up participate in the “Christmas and Spring Fling” programs.